 These are great way to improve your environment, level design, texturing and modeling skill.
 Topics are often already chosen.
 If it is a speed modeling/texturing challenge, you are given 1-2 hours to complete a model or a texture.

 Weekly exercise.
 If you do this for a year imagine where your texturing and modeling skills will be.
 One per week, four per month and 48 models and/or textures later.

 World of Level Design forums has consistent Environment/Level Design Challenges.
-Take a look at what has been done previously here.

 Participate often in as many challenges as you can dedicate quality time to.

 3. READ FORUMS/BOOKS/BLOGS/TUTORIALS: